IMOKURI/Cassava-Leaf-Disease-Classification/README.md

 - Private: xxx, xxxx

-This competition is my first image classification competition, so many parts of my solution came from discussions in this competition.
+This competition is my first image classification competition, so many parts of my solution came from public notebooks and discussions in this competition.
 I've learnt many things from it.

 Thank you for all kagglers and organizers for this competition.